 The hunt for the bridal dress is over, so now it’s your turn to find the special outfit as mother of the bride or groom.
 The pressure is on to not only look good but also feel comfortable.
 This part of the wedding journey can seem bewildering for some women, particularly if you aren’t a dress person.
 The added pressure is that you’ll be in the limelight in the bridal party and you can’t afford to get it wrong.

 It’s tempting for families of the bride and groom to jump in with their own ideas and expectations in the months before a wedding.
 As the mother of the bride or groom, you have responsibilities but there are also pitfalls to avoid, especially as weddings can involve family politics.

 The top sins that every mother must avoid when her daughter or son decides to get married…

 Summer weddings are wonderful, the weather typically allows for many possible outdoor locations, a huge selection of beautiful flowers and long summer days, so you can celebrate late into the evening with the sun still shining bright.
 If you’ve taken on the role of helping your daughter or son with their summer wedding plans, you might find these tips and ideas useful in getting started.

-No outfit is complete without some form of accessory, whether that’s a hat, a bag, a purse, or a piece of jewellery.
+No mother of the bride or groom outfit is complete without some form of accessory, whether that’s a hat, a bag, a purse, or a piece of jewellery.
 Accessories can make or break your outfit, so knowing how to match them up with your attire correctly, is really useful.
 Find out how to transform your look in this blog post.